by Thomas Mejtoft, PhD

 Harvard Referencing: Personal communications by Victoria University

 Any communication that cannot be retrieved by a reader should be considered as “personal communication”.
-This can be a face-to-face conversation, an email, a text message, a phone call, asocial media message (that are not public), etc. That is, any information that cannot be retrieved from public sources.
+This can be a face-to-face conversation, an email, a text message, a phone call, a social media message (that is not public), etc. That is, any information that cannot be retrieved from public sources.

-Personal communication should only be cited when it it the best source available.
+Personal communication should only be cited when it is regarded as the best source available.
 Do not use personal communication for information that can be found in published sources.

 When referring to personal communication in writing, follow the examples below: